ScrapeAlchemist/The_Missing_Link_in_AI/TUTORIAL.md

 **Troubleshooting**:
 - "Missing: BRIGHTDATA_API_KEY" → Check your `.env` file
-- "OPENAI_API_KEY not set" → This is OK!
+- "ANTHROPIC_API_KEY not set" → This is OK!
 The workflow will use heuristic summarization
 - "Authentication failed" → Verify BRIGHTDATA_API_KEY is correct

 ✅ **Checkpoint**: You've successfully run an intelligent MCP-powered research agent!